-The image of the University of Houston is determined in part by the messages conveyed to the community through the university's various publications.
+The reputation of the University of Houston is determined in part by the messages conveyed to the community through the university's various publications.
 It is important that these messages be consistent, clearly identify the university, and depict the quality of the colleges and departments on this campus.

-To ensure this consistency, the following kinds of publications must be approved by the Office of Marketing and Communication before printing:
+To ensure this consistency, the following kinds of publications must be approved by the Division of Marketing, Communication and Media Relations before printing:

-A. Undergraduate, graduate, and professional recruitment publications

-- B. General institutional image publications - C. Any publication with an external audience, and
+- A. Undergraduate, graduate, and professional recruitment publications - B. General institutional publications - C. Any publication with an internal or external audience, and

-To submit a publication for approval, send final copy and a design schematic to the Office of Marketing and Communication at adapproval@uh.edu.
+To submit a publication for approval, send the final PDF to the Division of Marketing, Communication and Media Relations at branding@uh.edu.
 Please allow five working days for the publications review.
 Copy will be reviewed for the following information:

-- A. Correct use of university name and logo - B. Correct university address and mail codes

-- C. University profile information where appropriate - D. Correct listing of Regents and administrative officers - E. Correct academic calendar - F. Equal Opportunity/Affirmative Action statement - G. University of Houston System statement - H. Grammatical propriety - I. Consistency with university-wide editorial standards
+- A. Correct use of university name and logo - B. University profile information where appropriate - C. Equal Opportunity/Affirmative Action statement - D. University of Houston System statement - E. Consistency with university-wide editorial standards